Career Development Process

 REALISTIC APPRAISAL AND ACTIVE INVOLVEMENT

 - Have pursued further involvement with career choice (e.g., internships, volunteer, leadership opportunities, or professional organizations).
-Visit the Career Center for information about internships and other opportunities.
+Visit the Center for Career and Professional Development for information about internships and other opportunities.

 - Have developed some primary associations with other students and faculty members in the chosen field of study